 Any Beloit College student, faculty or staff member may request to have a list created on behalf of a class or group recognized by the college.
 Any groups that are not a part of Beloit College must be approved by the appropriate Vice President.
 Students making a request for a club or special interest group must get approval from student services.

 Contact IT in order to have a list created.
 IT will need to know the name of the list and the owner's email address to set it up.
 IT strongly recommends using a relatively short name for ther list.
 Once the list is set up, review IT's Listserv Administration page in order to properly manage the list.

 If anyone requests to be removed from a list, the list owner must remove them from the list before sending email to that list again.

 If you do NOT want to receive email from someone's distribution list, simply reply to them indicating that you want to be removed from their list.
-If you continue to receive email from their list, please contact the IT Help Desk.
+If you continue to receive email from their list, please contact IT Support.
 This policy does NOT apply to distribution lists setup by IT.
 Failure to comply with this policy may result in the closing of your account.